 Additional research interests

-Public engagement with emerging science and technology through the use of storytelling, new media and social networks; the use of theatre as a communication tool for science; and the role of parents in supporting lifelong engagement in science.
+Public engagement with emerging science and technology through the use of storytelling, new media and social networks; interactive and informal learning; the use of theatre as a communication tool for science; and the role of family in STEM engagement.